Lavaux and the (Alpine) Landscape

 17 February 2021

-The hill sides of Lavaux (canton Vaud) are steeped in history.
-The Rhône glacier made morainal deposits on the molasses and pudding stone millions of years ago, making room some ten thousand years ago for what is now Lake Geneva (Lac Léman) and fertile soil on the hills.
+The Rhône glacier made morainal deposits on the molasses and pudding stone, creating what is now Lake Geneva (Lac Léman) and fertile soil on the hills.

 Since then, generations of traditional winegrowers have shaped the unique landscape that stretches from Lausanne to Vevey.